Charles River Bike Path

 The Charles River Bike Path is a mixed-use path in the Boston, Massachusetts area.
-It is named after the cardiologist Paul Dudley White, a prominent advocate of preventive medicine.
+A portion of the trail is named after the cardiologist Paul Dudley White, a prominent advocate of preventive medicine.
 His research led him to proclaim frequently "I'd like to put everybody on bicycles."
 In 1955 White served as president Eisenhower's cardiologist and prescribed his famous patient bicycle therapy after his 1955 heart attack.

 The path follows both shores of the Charles River from Boston, Massachusetts to Norumbega Park in Newton, passing through Watertown and Waltham.
 The path consists of several segments in the Charles River Reservation separated by road and bridge crossings and forms part of the planned East Coast Greenway, the 3,000-mile trail system connecting cities from Maine to Florida.

 Charles River Reservation

 The Paul Dudley White Bicycle Path runs on both sides of the river within the Charles River Reservation.
-From the Museum of Science, Boston on the Charles River Dam Bridge, they run on sidewalk or striped asphalt path to Watertown Square (Galen Street/Route 16 bridge), a loop of 17.1 mi.
+From the Museum of Science on the Charles River Dam Bridge, they run on sidewalk or striped asphalt path to Watertown Square (Galen Street/Route 16 bridge), a loop of 17.1 mi.
 The paths run along the edge of Cambridge and Watertown on the north; and the West End, Back Bay, and Allston-Brighton neighborhoods of Boston on the south side.

 Part of the path will be turned into a river boardwalk as part of the straightening of the Massachusetts Turnpike.
 The portion between the Longfellow Bridge and Boston University Boathouse on the Cambridge side was rebuilt in 2015-16.
 In 2019, DCR started soliciting public comments for a planned rebuild on the Cambridge side from the Boston University Bridge to the Eliot Bridge.